umee-network/docs/docs/overview/umee-overview/introduction.md

 ## What is Umee?

-Umee is a permissionless, autonomous, rate algorithm built as a blockchain that is pioneering the next generation of globally accessible financial markets.
+Umee is a permissionless, autonomous, interest rate algorithm built as a blockchain that is pioneering the next generation of globally accessible financial markets.
 As a base layer [blockchain](/learn-the-basics/blockchain-basics/what-is-blockchain), applications and money lego primitives can be built on top of Umee to access cross chain leverage, liquidity, and debt instruments.
 The Umee Blockchain facilitates interoperability between the [Cosmos ecosystem](/learn-the-basics/cosmos-basics/what-is-cosmos), Ethereum, side chain architectures, layer two scaling solutions, rollups, and alternative base layer protocols.

 <br>